aaronhan223/aaronhan223.github.io/_pages/about.md

 Besides, I'm also interested in research on novel ML methods for transformative applications in healthcare.
 Please check out my [research statement](http://aaronhan223.github.io/files/Research_Statement.pdf) for more details.

+**I am graduating in 2023 and currently looking for a research position.
+If you have any opportunities, please reach out to me via email.
+Thanks!**

 Recent News
 ======
  - (5/31/22) Started my internship at Google.